sagemathinc/cocalc/notes/final_push.md

  (1:00?) [x] (3:00) upgrade cassandra, to see if I can store projects in db then.
 Maybe old cassandra was just broken?!

+- (0:15?) [x] (0:08) creating new file puts [object Object] at the end of the name.
+- (1:00?) [x] (0:45) why is it (mainly worksheets) so damned slow while typing -- rendering everything every time.

+* figure out what the deal is with timeouts when storing large data:
+   - changing helenus timeout definitely doesn't help
+   - what about using python driver? *SAME* fail.
+So it is on the server side.

+     import cassandra
+     cassandra.KEYSPACE = 'test'
+     cassandra.NODES=['localhost']
+     a = cassandra.UUIDValueStore('x')
+     a[u] = 'x'*(int(2*1e7))  # BOOM!
+    [Errno 104] Connection reset by peer
+    Connected to localhost

+I added 00 to the end of two constants in data/local/cassandra/cassandra.yaml and the problem vanished, so this is a server-side configuration issue, which is easy to resolve.
+Thus storing user projects in the database is an option, at least.

+    # Frame size for thrift (maximum field length).
+    thrift_framed_transport_size_in_mb: 1500

+    # The max length of a thrift message, including all fields and
+    # internal thrift overhead.
+    thrift_max_message_length_in_mb: 1600